anders94/disruptor/README.md

 Starting Workers
 ----------------
-You start workers by telling one of the nodes to tell all the peers it knows about to start a particular application.
+You start workers by telling one of the running nodes to tell all the peers it knows about to start a particular application.
+If we had the first example mesh still running, we might do this:

     disruptor start 127.0.0.1:1111 apps/wordcount/counter